zemuldo/docker-build-push/README.md

 # docker-build-push

-GitHub action to build, tag and push images to Registry using Google Cloud SDK
+GitHub action to build, tag and push images to Registry.
+You can use this image with currently `docker.io` or any of Google Cloud Registries like `gcr.io`.

+Configuration takes two inputs and environmental variable configurations of  your repository.

+Below are some examples.
+This action will be published when fully polished.

 ## Examples

+Here are examples of workflows that use this action.

 ### Push to Google Cloud Registry eg gcr.io